ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 * **Allow visitors to make purchases on your website**: When the merchant activates this toggle, a cart will be displayed at the top of the website and each product will have an "Add to cart" button, allowing visitors to order the merchant's products.
 The merchant needs to make sure they are ready to sell (and not only showcase) their products on their website before activating the toggle.

-💡 _Note: This is a temporary solution and might be handled differently in the future._
+💡 _Note: This is an inherited and temporary solution for this use case.
+The current implementation needs to be reviewed and updated in the future._

 ### Enhance cards with extensions